Raise community college pay to invest in our state

 Stock photo | Pixabay

-The Enterprise welcomes letters to the editor of 350 words or fewer.
+The Enterprise welcomes letters to the editor.
 Letters should be signed with the writer's name and hometown.
 Include a phone number for verification purposes.
 Phone numbers are not published.
 Email your letter to the editor to email@example.com and designate The Enterprise in the subject line or email body.

 As North Carolina faces an economic crisis amidst a pandemic, our community colleges will be key to recovery efforts.